 Birthday of Kwan Tai — 22 Jul 2022

-Kwan Tai, the God of War, was a well-respected general back in the Three Kingdoms period known for his loyalty, courage and righteousness.
+Kwan Tai, the God of War, was a well-respected general back in the Three Kingdoms period known for his loyalty, courage, and righteousness.
 Today, he is recognized as a patron representing a form of brotherhood.
 He’s typically worshipped alongside Man Cheong, the god of culture and literature, at Man Mo temples as both gods are symbolic of success, be it in academia or civil duty.
-On this day, people visit temples to worship him, light incense sticks and make offerings in the form of roast meats and wine.
+During this Hong Kong festival, people visit temples to worship him, light incense sticks, and make offerings in the form of roast meats and wine.
 As long as one keeps their sense of honour and brotherhood, Kwan Tai will surely send his blessings.

-Also known as a second, informal Chinese Valentine’s Day, the Seven Sisters Festival celebrated on the seventh day of the seventh lunar month derives from a Romeo and Juliet-like love story of a mortal cowherd falling in love with a divine weaver girl.
-The girl’s father, who happened to be the Jade Emperor, wasn’t happy with their union and took measures to divide the two.
+Also known as a second, informal Chinese Valentine’s Day, Qixi Festival, also called Double Seventh Festival or Seven Sisters Festival, is celebrated on the seventh day of the seventh lunar month.
+The festival derives from a Romeo and Juliet-like love story of a mortal cowherd falling in love with a divine weaver girl.
+The girl’s mother, who happened to be the Heavenly Queen Mother, wasn’t happy with their union and took measures to divide the two.
+However, love prevailed and the lovers meet in the sky in the form of the Summer Triangle constellation on the seventh day of the seventh month in the lunar calendar.
 On this day, women make offerings to the divine girl and participate in needlework competitions as needle working was seen as a major pastime activity for women.
 Some people also head to Lovers’ Rock in Wan Chai to make wishes and offerings in hopes of soon finding their significant other.

 Hungry Ghost Festival — 12 Aug 2022